matthewgrossman/moot-file-scraper/README.md

 Who knows where it'll end; if we're bored, we can use some CV to filter out the porn

 ### Example Usage
-mkdir gifs \n
+- mkdir gifs
-python3 scraper.py -b pol -d gifs
+- python3 scraper.py -b pol -d gifs